basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Configuring-Riak-CS.md

 translation is required.
 </div>

-After making any changes to the `app.config` file in Riak CS, restart it if it is already running.
+After making any changes to the `app.config` file in Riak CS, restart the node if it is already running.

 ## Specifying the Stanchion Node